SecurityEncryption

 Service to Service

-Internal communication between Datafly services within a Kubernetes cluster uses pod-to-pod networking.
+Internal communication between Datafly services within a cluster is secured at the network level.
 For deployments that require service mesh encryption (e.g., compliance with zero-trust network policies), Datafly is compatible with Istio and Linkerd mTLS.

-Kafka, Redis, and PostgreSQL connections support TLS.
-In production deployments with managed services (MSK, ElastiCache, RDS), TLS is enabled by default:
+All infrastructure connections (message queue, cache, database) support TLS.
+In production deployments with managed cloud services, TLS is enabled by default.

 Service to Vendor APIs